Olwar/Olwar/README.md

 ### Hi there 👋

-I'm a student at a 42 programming school.
+I'm a student at a 42 programming school and a psychologist.
 I'm currently learning to do Data Science and looking for a job in that area.
+I've been doing myriad of courses on Data Science in the past year or so and now I'm doing my own projects on it.
+Practically I've been dealing with data since the entrance exam to study psychology.
+Statistics are the core of the exam and remain to be essential throughout the studies.
+My main programming languages are Python and C. Almost all of the the projects at Hive Helsinki, the 42 programming school, are done in C.

-## ✨ **Highlighted Projects** ✨
+### ✨ **Highlighted Projects** ✨

 ##### Predicting Raises in Bitcoin using Deep Learning
 https://github.com/Olwar/bitcoin-prediction-deeplearning